A guide to creating custom components for low-coders within the Betty Blocks platform.

 Component from scratch

 The first thing we need to do in order to make a new component from scratch is to create a new file in our ‘cardview’ folder.
 We will call it ‘text.js’.
-Copy and paste the component code snippet from our GitHub page and then we proceed with the following changes to the code:
+Copy and paste the component code snippet below.

 1) Remove this bit: